 - When Duquesne University has a limited number of exporting TEI/CIC slots available, selection will be made on a seniority basis according to the employee's length of full-time employment.

 - For 2014-2015, the institutions are required to cover at least $32,500 of their charged tuition (this is called minimum "set rate" value).

 - If the tuition is higher, the participating TEI/CIC College may offer a TE scholarship covering all or some of the remaining tuition cost.

-- Each year the Tuition Exchange Board of Directors establishes the "set rate" value based on a weighted average of all participating TE college tuition.
+- Each year the Tuition Exchange Board of Directors establishes the "set rate".
 This means that the "set rate "value could change each year.
+This value is based on a weighted average of all participating TE college tuition.